AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-training-sandbox/manual-data-set-up.md

 ## Next steps

-Now that you have created the data structure, you [create data sets and ingest sample data](/help/tutorial-configure-a-training-sandbox/manual-data-ingestion.md).
+Now that you have created the data structure, you can [create data sets and ingest sample data](/help/tutorial-configure-a-training-sandbox/manual-data-ingestion.md).